manheim/test-helpers/README.md

 gem 'test-helpers'
 ```

-Require parts of the gem the gem that you want to use (or require everything):
+Require parts of the gem that you want to use (or require everything):
 ```ruby
 require 'test-helpers/wait'
 ```